DiddiLeija/DiddiLeija.github.io/articles/article-02.md

 a Python distribution.
 Many users install Python from there.
 However, most of the Python maintainers recommend to install Python from [Python.org](https://python.org).

 At this point, you'll probably ask: "Where is the difference?
 Why I shouldn't install Python from the Microsoft Store?".
 On this article, we will dive into this theme.
+I installed Python from the Microsoft Store, and I were looking for information from other people who tried it.

 ## The difference

 I'm still not sure why, but the Python installer from the Microsoft Store works a bit different than the one from [Python.org](https://python.org/downloads).
-It seems like the Microsoft Store Python installer messes up the paths, so the code could not work fine.
+It seems like the Microsoft Store Python installer messes up the paths, so the advanced code (console scripts, path manipulation) could not work fine.

 Most of the issues I listed here, are related to the path differences: The Microsoft Store installer selected a different path to store the programs.